awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 AWS Control Tower receives a notification from AWS Organizations when an OU is deleted\.
 It updates the OU list in the Account Factory, so that the list of registered OUs remains consistent\.

-If you see a deleted OU displayed in the AWS Control Tower console, repair your landing zone to remove outdated entries\.

 **Note**
 In AWS Service Catalog, the Account Factory is updated to remove the deleted OU from the list of available OUs into which you can provision an account\.

 **Deleting an enrolled account from an OU**

 When you delete an enrolled account, AWS Control Tower receives a notification and makes updates, so that the information remains consistent\.

-If you see a deleted account displayed in the AWS Control Tower console, repair your landing zone to remove the outdated entry\.

 **Note**
 In AWS Service Catalog, the Account Factory provisioned product that represents the governed account is not updated to delete the account\.
 Instead, the provisioned product is displayed as `TAINTED` and in an error state\.
 To clean up, go to AWS Service Catalog, choose the provisioned product, and then choose **Terminate**\.